Hult Prize Winners

 2021 Hult Prize Winners

-Last year, the Hult Prize challenged students to rethink our broken food systems by transforming food into a vehicle for change.
+In 2021, Hult Prize challenged students to rethink our broken food systems by transforming food into a vehicle for change.
 Each of the seven teams below were selected as 2021 Hult Prize Winners.

 Chilk